localstack/docs/content/en/user-guide/aws/sqs/index.md

 It allows you to decouple different components of your applications by enabling asynchronous communication through message queues.
 SQS allows you to reliably send, store, and receive messages with support for standard and FIFO queues.

-LocalStack supports SQS via the Community offering, allowing you to use the SQS APIs in your local environment to integrate and decouple distributed systems via hosted queues.
+LocalStack allows you to use the SQS APIs in your local environment to integrate and decouple distributed systems via hosted queues.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_sqs/), which provides information on the extent of SQS's integration with LocalStack.

 ## Getting started